nblinov/Adaptive-Integrator/README.md

 Usage
 -------------------
 A sample example file,`example.cpp`, is provided.
-Simplify include the header `AdaptiveIntegrator.hpp` in your code:
+Simpliy include the header `AdaptiveIntegrator.hpp` in your code:
 ```cpp
     #include "AdaptiveIntegrator.hpp"
 ```